gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 `DiskStore` instances are used by Regions for file system persistent backup and overflow of evicted entries as well as persistent backup for WAN Gateways.
-Multiple [vmware-gemfire-short-name] components may share the same `DiskStore`.
+Multiple GemFire components may share the same `DiskStore`.
 Additionally, multiple file system directories may be defined for a single `DiskStore`, as shown in the preceding example.

-For an explanation of persistence, overflow, and configuration options on `DiskStore` instances, see [Persistence and Overflow](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-storing_data_on_disk-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For an explanation of persistence, overflow, and configuration options on `DiskStore` instances, see [Persistence and Overflow](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-storing_data_on_disk-chapter_overview.html) in the GemFire product documentation.

 ## <a id="configuring-snapshot-service"></a>Configuring the Snapshot Service

-[spring-data-gemfire-name] supports cache and Region snapshots by using [vmware-gemfire-short-name]'s Snapshot Service.
-The out-of-the-box Snapshot Service support offers several convenient features to simplify the use of [vmware-gemfire-short-name]'s [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/CacheSnapshotService.html) and [Region](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html) Snapshot Service APIs.
-For more information about the Snapshot Service, see [Cache and Region Snapshots](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-cache_snapshots-chapter_overview.html)  in the [vmware-gemfire-short-name] product documentation.
+Spring Data for VMware GemFire supports cache and Region snapshots by using GemFire's Snapshot Service.
+The out-of-the-box Snapshot Service support offers several convenient features to simplify the use of GemFire's [Cache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/CacheSnapshotService.html) and [Region](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html) Snapshot Service APIs.
+For more information about the Snapshot Service, see [Cache and Region Snapshots](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-cache_snapshots-chapter_overview.html)  in the GemFire product documentation.

 Snapshots let you save and subsequently reload the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment to reproduce data-related issues in a controlled context.
-You can combine [spring-data-gemfire-name]'s Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.
+You can combine Spring Data for VMware GemFire's Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.

-[spring-data-gemfire-name]'s support for [vmware-gemfire-short-name]'s Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.
+Spring Data for VMware GemFire's support for GemFire's Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.